The contraceptive injection is a popular contraceptive, and because of its longevity and practicality, it is a firm favourite amongst many women.

 Depo-Provera is a brand name for medroxyprogesterone acetate (DMPA).
 A contraception injection that contains the hormone progestin, a synthetic form of the natural hormone progesterone.
 It is a highly effective method of preventing pregnancy and must be injected every 13 weeks.
 It works by suppressing ovulation and keeping your ovaries from releasing an egg, as well as thickening cervical mucus to keep sperm from reaching the egg.

 What is Sayana Press?

 Sayana Press is another brand of injection contains medroxyprogesterone acetate.
 Similarly it works by preventing ovulation and thickening cervical mucus.
 It should be administered every 13 weeks.

-Both contraceptive injections are 99% effective and therefore highly effective methods of birth control.
+Both contraceptive injections are 99% effective and therefore highly effective methods of contraception.
 However the percentage decreases if you do not receive the injection at the right time.

 How do I use Depo-Provera and Sayana Press?

 Depo-Provera must be injected by a health care provider.
 Your doctor or nurse will check your medical history and make sure that you’re not pregnant.